sgharms/manager-readme/manager_readme.md

   etc. within the day
 * **Email**: Personally, I run at Inbox Zero (OK, well, Inbox ~ 5).
 I expect replies (even if they are, "Can't do this til tomorrow!") within a day.
-  Email is for important things that we need a paper record of.
-When thought is required.
-The most important use of Slack, IMHO, is to blend an FAQ with expertise on where links are
+  Email is for important things that occasion a "paper record."
+The most important use of Slack, IMHO, is to blend an FAQ with expertise on where resources are to be found

 <a name="steven"></a>